thomastay/personal-blog/content/decompressing_gzip_2.md

 | i | 111111 | 11111 |

 The codes (almost) form a beautiful prefix-free huffman code, arranged by the frequency of how often the characters appear in the source.
-But there are some gaps, because gzip has a neat trick to increase compression, it combines literals and lengths into a single Huffman alphabet.
+But there are some gaps, because gzip has a neat trick to increase compression - it combines literals and lengths into a single Huffman alphabet.
 This lets it save extra space, instead of encoding literals and lengths with two separate Huffman codes.

 However, for some reason that I don't understand, *distance* is encoded with a separate alphabet.
 Why this insanity? ¯\\_(ツ)_/¯ ...